 - Russell Peters has a bit about sign language.
 The signs themselves are appalling.

-- Yakov Smirnoff found himself having to say this, when mentioning that during his career in the Soviet Union he had to submit his routines to the Ministry of Comedy for approval.
+- Yakov Smirnoff found himself having to say this when mentioning that during his career in the Soviet Union he had to submit his routines to the Ministry of Comedy for approval.
 This wasn't originally part of the act — people genuinely thought he was kidding!

-- In one of Adam Hills' numerous anecdotes about his prosthetic foot, he mentions that he had to list it as a disability on his driver's license application (though he doesn't consider himself disabled, because there's nothing he can't do aside from wearing thongs).
+- In one of Adam Hills' numerous anecdotes about his prosthetic foot, he mentions that he had to list it as a disability on his driver's license application (though he doesn't consider himself disabled because there's nothing he can't do aside from wearing thongs).
 Whenever he tells this story, he makes a point of bringing an audience member on stage to read out the condition on his license: "Must wear artificial right foot while driving."

 - Hannibal Buress had a routine about Bill Cosby, where he criticized Cosby for having a smug public persona: "He gets on TV, "Pull your pants up black people, I was on TV in the '80s!
 I can talk down to you because I had a successful sitcom!"
 Yeah, but you rape women, Bill Cosby, so turn the crazy down a couple notches.
 "I don't curse on stage!"
-But yeah you're a rapist, so…" Buress then added that he's not just joking and there are a lot of rape allegations against Cosby, but people don't believe him when he talks about it.
+But yeah you're a rapist, so " Buress then added that he's not just joking and there are a lot of rape allegations against Cosby, but people don't believe him when he talks about it.
 "I've done this bit on stage and people don't believe me, people think I'm making it up.
 I'm like, "Bill Cosby has a lot of rape allegations," and they go, "No, you do!"
 Ironically, a recording of this routine went viral, causing many women to come forward with allegations about Cosby.
 Cosby's public image was ruined and he was eventually tried and convicted of sexual assault.

-- During George Carlin's 10th HBO special, George Carlin: 40 Years of Comedy, an unusually short, for Carlin, 27 minute set with a 1/2 hour retrospective on his career is performed.
+- During George Carlin's 10th HBO special, George Carlin: 40 Years of Comedy, an unusually short, for Carlin, 27-minute set with a 1/2 hour retrospective on his career is performed.
 During the set, Carlin tells the story about how his male dog loses his testicles, later his penis, and starts being the bottom to his male cat during sex.
-At the end of the set (as John Stewart is about to interview him, though sometimes the montage airs at the end of the show) a montage of pictures from George's life is shown, including the dog with all his parts, than no parts, and then the cat seeming mounting the dog.
+At the end of the set (as John Stewart is about to interview him, though sometimes the montage airs at the end of the show) a montage of pictures from George's life is shown, including the dog with all his parts, then no parts, and then the cat seeming mounting the dog.

 - Rush Limbaugh uses this as a sort of catchphrase when quoting news stories out of the newspaper that are...
 Well absurd.